 Within this theme, we are focused on issues related to sport, physical activity, health, wellbeing and embodiment across the lifespan, especially as they relate to urban, social and health-based inequalities.
 We work across the population spectrum, undertaking research on physical activity and embodiment with young people, mental health, clinical populations and chronic disease, people with disabilities, disadvantaged communities, and, athletes.

 Our researchers have established expertise in understanding how sport and physical activity (across a multitude of experiences ranging from a mega-event to informal leisure) can serve to develop inclusive communities, empower citizens, and contribute towards progressive societal change and improve wellbeing.
 Conversely, through identifying when sport and physical activity act to reinforce existing power imbalances and further social exclusion and health inequalities, we work collaboratively to impact upon a social justice/equality agenda and improve health/wellbeing outcomes.

-We are also interested in the role of digital culture and (social) media representations on understandings of the (in)active body, body image, (mental and physical) wellbeing, and healthy lifestyles.
+We are also interested in the role of digital culture and (social) media representations on understandings of the (in)active body, healthy ageing, body image, (mental and physical) wellbeing, and healthy lifestyles.

 Behavioural, Applied & Coaching Sciences

 Our research under this theme builds on established depth and international reputation in understanding the role of exercise and sport participation in developing behavioural change across the lifespan, enhancing performance and lifelong wellbeing.